Style of Yoga

 Rachel believes that Yoga is accessible to everyone, no matter what you age, health concerns, abilities or injuries.
 Although some people might not be suited to a mixed ability session and might need 1-2-1 advice.
 Each individual has a unique body and she will look for hypermobility in your joints and give adjustment for safe alignment.
 Muscles are strengthened and stretched to help them to become toned.
 Each person must approach their practice in a personal way and not expect to look like someone else in the same posture.
 Safe alignment in the joints and muscles is crucial.
 Rachel gives clear verbal instruction with explanations regarding safety, alignment and benefits.
 She gives a few hands on adjustments if needed.
 She observes all her students and will demonstrate postures if they are complicated.

 Rachel sessions vary so that no class is repeated.
 She has a staged approach so that all levels can benefit in a mixed ability group.
-Beginners are given space to accept themselves at the stage they are at and given lots of advice about their personal limitations and encouraged to be non-competitive.
+Beginners are given space to accept themselves at the stage they are at and gives lots of advice about their personal limitations and encouraged to be non-competitive.
 Advanced students can stay longer in postures, take them to the next level, and play with what they can do.
 There may be balances and sun salutations.

-Every class is based on a similar routine but no class is ever the same.
-Sometimes they may be quite gentle and meditative.
-Sometimes they are centered around strength and power.
-She aims to give people an experience of simply feeling better after a session than before.
-Hopefully you will come away feeling refreshed, limbered and clearer in your body, mind and heart.
+The ultimate practice is to feel even just a little bit better at the end of the session.
+Hopefully, you will come away feeling refreshed, limbered and clearer in your body, mind and heart.
 The beauty of Yoga is to take from it what you need.
-It is a never ending journey, a never ending source of challenge, and transformation.
+It is a never-ending journey, a never-ending source of challenge, and transformation.